akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 This is the happy case – we do not need to slow down the Publisher in this case.
 However signalling rates are rarely constant and could change at any point in time, suddenly ending up in a situation where the Subscriber is now slower than the Publisher.
-In order to safeguard from these situations, the back-pressure protocol must still be enabled during such situations, however we do not want to pay a high penalty for this safety net being enabled.
+In order to safeguard from these situations, the back-pressure protocol must still be enabled during such situations, however we do not want to pay a high penalty for this safety not being enabled.

 The Reactive Streams protocol solves this by asynchronously signalling from the Subscriber to the Publisher
 @scala[`Request(n:Int)`] @java[`Request(int n)`] signals.
 The protocol guarantees that the Publisher will never signal *more* elements than the